lakenen/n-pong/Readme.md

 ## Overview

+Disclaimer: this code is extremely alpha, so just expect to see a lot of bugs.

-To run an instance of N-pong, have node installed, then run `node src/n-pong.js`.
+To run an instance of N-pong, have node and npm installed, run `npm install`, then run `node src/n-pong.js`.
 The server will listen on port 8000.
 Navigate to the page in a browser, and it will "join" a new game.
 You won't see anything, but the URL will be appended with #gameid, so copy that URL and navigate to it in another tab to add a player.

 ## License